macrocosm-os/data-universe/docs/validator.md

 # Getting Started

 ## Prerequisites
-1. As of Dec 11th 2023, all DataSources are scraped via Apify, so you'll need to [setup your Apify API token](apify.md).
-This won't be a requirement in the future.
+1. As of Dec 17th 2023, we support Twitter and Reddit scraping via Apify so you'll need to [setup your Apify API token](apify.md).
+We also support Reddit scraping via a [personal reddit account](reddit.md) which is completely free.
+Validators will default to using the personal reddit account for reliability but this can be changed editing the PREFERRED_SCRAPERS map in validator.py locally.

 1. Clone the repo